JvanKatwijk/qt-dab/README.md

 Based on user request some device interfaces are equipped with a mechanism to save the gain settings per channel.
-The basic idea is that the gain setting may be quite different for different channels, and - especially when using present selection for services on different channels - it might be helpful to restore the correct gain setting when (either manually or automatically) selecting a channel.
+The basic idea is that the gain setting may be quite different for different channels, and - especially when using preset selection for services on different channels - it might be helpful to restore the correct gain setting when (either manually or automatically) selecting a channel.